 Hover helps developers automate USSD sessions in the background of Android applications.
-Our Android SDK can run virtually any USSD interaction on any mobile operator, including payments, airtime topup, bill pay and more.
+Our Android SDK can run virtually any USSD interaction on any mobile operator anywhere in the world.
+This includes payments, airtime topup, bill pay and more.
 Hover is most useful for integrating with services that do not offer an API but do have a USSD channel.
-Hover further enables developers to make USSD-based services more accessible to users with visual impairments or impairments related to literacy or numeracy.
+Hover enables developers to make USSD-based services more accessible to users with visual impairments or impairments related to literacy or numeracy.

 - Target Android API level 18 or higher